Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Introduction

 In part \ref{Ind-pro-finite groups} we detail some (possibly folklore) comparisons of ind-pro-finite groups, locally compact groups, and condensed groups : the latter fully faithfully contain the former two in a derived sense.
 The class of good ind-pro-finite groups $\W_\fin$ is in the intersection ; it is stable under Pontryagin duality and extensions of condensed groups, and such extensions respect topology.
 If $k$ is a finite field of characteristic $p>0$, $R\Gamma(k,-)$ sends $\W_k$ to $\W_\fin$ and satisfies a duality - this is the step separating \Theorem{intro general} and \Theorem{intro finite}.

 Finally in part \ref{Duality for higher local fields} we prove the main results.
 We write down the steps corresponding to \textbf{(a.)}, \textbf{(b.)} and \textbf{(c.)} in the introduction, largely citing work of Kato and Suzuki.
 Extra work is provided in extending the mixed characteristic step to general $p$-primary coefficients, adapting techniques used in \cite{BertapelleSuzuki}.
-We deal with prime-to-$p$ coefficients with the same languages, adapting many of the same methods though with less complex computations.
+We deal with prime-to-$p$ coefficients with the same languages.
 The higher local duality theorem follows nicely but the interpretation for Galois cohomology still requires some work, to which we dedicate a section.

 In an appendix, we recall Kato's canonical lifting and study its structure.

 \emph{Acknowledgements.} The author would like to thank Cyril Demarche for his suggestion and continuous support of this project.
 He would also like to thank Takashi Suzuki for gracefully sharing his insights and comments : several results in this paper are directly based on his advice.